LIGHT POLLUTION MONITORING

 The spectral range of the TESS is slightly different from SQM, so the measured values are not directly comparable between these two devices.
 On the other hand, this second photometer makes it possible to validate the results obtained with the SQM and the redundancy makes it possible to ensure continuous monitoring in the event of prolonged failure of one of the instruments.

-In 2021, a TESS was also installed at Mont Bellevue, in Sherbrooke.
-By being positioned in a place where the amount of artificial light is higher, it will be easier to follow the evolution of light pollution in the city over the years.
+A few years ago, another TESS was also installed at Mont Bellevue, in Sherbrooke.
+By being positioned in a place where the amount of artificial light is higher, it is easier to measure and follow the evolution of artificial llight in the city over the years.